 On line 10c, you’ll add lines 10a and 10b together to get your total adjustments to income.
 Subtract that result from line 9 to get your adjusted gross income, which you write on line 11.

-The charitable contribution adjustment to income is unique to the 2020 Form 1040 tax return, meaning it is only available for that tax year.
+The charitable contribution adjustment to income is unique to the 2020 and 2021 Form 1040 tax returns, meaning it is only available for those tax years.

 Tax Credits and Taxes Paid

 Page 2 of Form 1040 calculates the tax you owe on your taxable income.
-This is where the amount that has already been withheld from your paycheck as well as any estimated tax payments you made during the year is recorded and subtracted.
-Certain refundable tax credits can be deducted here as well because they act just like payments made.
+This is where the amount that has already been withheld from your paycheck, as well as any estimated tax payments you made during the year, will be recorded and subtracted.
+Certain refundable tax credits can be deducted here as well, because they act just like payments made.

 Nonrefundable tax credits are entered on Schedule 3, and the total from line 13 on that schedule is transferred to line 31 of your Form 1040.

 Your tax return is a calculation of what you owe the IRS—or what the IRS owes you.
 Your tax refund is a payment made to you by the IRS because you overpaid over the course of the year or were eligible for one or more refundable tax credits.
 You’ll receive a tax refund if the amount on line 33 of Form 1040 is greater than the total tax you owe on line 24.
 You’ll have to make a tax payment to the IRS if line 24 is more than what appears on line 33.